openwdl/wdl/README.md

 The WDL community depends on your involvement to thrive.
 You are encouraged to ask questions, help other users, and make contributions where you can.
 Interactions occur primarily on [GitHub](https://github.com/openwdl/wdl) and [Slack](https://join.slack.com/t/openwdl/shared_invite/zt-ctmj4mhf-cFBNxIiZYs6SY9HgM9UAVw).
+The WDL community also has an official [blog](https://dev.to/openwdl) where announcements are made.

 ### Asking a Question